Gmina Borki

-Gmina Borki is a rural gmina (administrative district) in Radzyń Podlaski County, Lublin Voivodeship, in eastern Poland.
+Gmina Borki is a rural gmina (administrative district) in Radzyń County, Lublin Voivodeship, in eastern Poland.
 Its seat is the village of Borki, which lies approximately 10 km south-west of Radzyń Podlaski and 53 km north of the regional capital Lublin.

 The gmina covers an area of 111.83 km2, and as of 2006 its total population is 6,166.

 Villages

 Gmina Borki contains the villages and settlements of Borki, Krasew, Maruszewiec, Nowiny, Olszewnica, Osowno, Pasmugi, Sitno, Stara Wieś, Tchórzew, Tchórzew-Kolonia, Wola Chomejowa, Wola Osowińska, Wola Osowińska-Kolonia and Wrzosów.

 Neighbouring gminas

 Gmina Borki is bordered by the gminas of Czemierniki, Kock, Radzyń Podlaski, Ulan-Majorat and Wojcieszków.